Skip to Main Content

 Traditionally, CDs with longer maturities offer higher yields.
 But in this current rate environment, shorter-term CDs are proving to have the highest yields.

-Top six-month CDs generally have higher APYs than top savings accounts.
+Top six-month CDs generally have APYs close to top savings accounts.
 It’s possible for some CDs – especially one-year CDs and 18-month CDs – to have higher APYs than six-month CDs.
-But generally, two-year CDs and CDs with longer terms have lower APYs in the current rate environment.
+But generally, two-year CDs and CDs with longer terms have lower APYs in the current rate environment

 In addition to a competitive APY, you’ll also want to consider minimum deposit requirements and early withdrawal penalties.